 From barely on the team to Varsity Captain

 Another year past, and it was time for tryouts moving into her senior year.
-By now she was in the bottom half of the team skill wise, but not struggling.
-She’d probably never be the front and center competition dancer, but she was an incredibly strong and valuable member of the team.
-Her persistence and work ethic were unmatched, she was kind to everyone, and she always kept the team positive and motivated.
-So I wasn’t surprised when she decided to tryout to be senior captain.
+By now she was in mid-range of the team skill-wise, but not struggling.
+She’d probably never be the front and center competition dancer, but she was in the front in many other scenarios and was an incredibly strong and valuable member of the team.
+Her persistence and work ethic was unmatched, she was kind to everyone, and she always kept the team positive and motivated.
+So I wasn’t surprised when she decided to tryout to be a senior captain.

 How do you choose your captains?

 On my team, there is a whole process that I follow (which you can read more about here).
 A big part of the selection process is driven by the personality and example the leader will set for the team.

 Think about the criteria that are important to you.
 Do you want the talented dancer who can choreograph and teach?
 Or do you want the hardest worker?
 Does your team vote on the captain?
 Or maybe it’s just always the seniors by default without much thought to it.

 However, you chose, I encourage you to prioritize one personality trait over everything else.

 Before you pick the “naturally talented” dancer, I urge you to pick the dancer with the most grit.
 The dancer with a passion for dance who has unrivaled persistence and determination.
 That leader will be the one to inspire and push your team to new heights.